Dissolved companies and company restoration

 Although the process has been simplified in recent years, it is not always straightforward, particularly if the applicant does not have legal expertise.
 A lawyer is able to advise a client, so that they can make an informed decision about whether to make the application and ensure the correct steps are taken so that the application process is completed expeditiously.

-For more information on the issues raised in this article or on restoring a company, please contact us by calling 0117 904 6000.
+For more information on company restoration or any of the other the issues raised in this article, please contact our Civil Litigation team by calling 0117 904 6000.

 Posted on Aug 21st, 2013 by Lyons Davidson